theappbusiness/accessibility-guidelines/README.md

 * [Images of text:]() Use actual text rather than images of text.

-* [Content on hover or focus:]() If extra content appears when users focus or hover an element, that extra content is easily dismissable, hoverable and persistent.
+* [Extra content on hover or focus:]() If extra content (like tooltips or sub-menus) appear when users hover over an element (or move the keyboard focus to it), it must be easy to dismiss, easy to reach and remain visible.

 ### 2. Easy to operate